 You can also include organizational memberships and evidence of your volunteer work.
 To help prepare you for submitting your PLA portfolio, most schools require you to complete a non-credit PLA preparation course where you will learn how to write, develop, and present the most effective portfolio.

 How Does CPL Work?

 The process of earning credits for life experience depends upon the route you choose to take.
 For example, if you want to earn credit by examination, you can register for the approved exams online and submit passing results directly to your college.

 If you choose to use the PLA portfolio option, it is important to understand that it is not a speedy process, and you will want to take into consideration the length of time you will need to adequately prepare your portfolio for review.
-Required preparation classes may be several weeks long, and you will also need to allow additional time to finish developing your portfolio before submitting it for evaluation.

 The typical portfolio submission process consists of the following steps:

 - Meeting with an academic advisor to understand your school’s specific PLA policies